gulshan07dev/instagram-authentication/readme.md

 # Instagram Login and Signup Authentication

 This project implements an authentication system for Instagram-like functionality, including user login, sign-up, and a protected home page.
-The system utilizes HTML, CSS, and JavaScript for the client-side user interface, Node.js and Express for the server, and MongoDB for data storage.
+The system utilizes React for the client-side user interface, Node.js and Express for the server, and MongoDB for data storage.

 ## Technologies Used